textcreationpartnership/A00808/README.md

 ##Content Summary##

 #####Front#####
-A DIAMONDE moſt Precious, worthy to be marked: Inſtructing all Mayſters and Seruauntes, how they oug

 1. ❧ To the Right Worſhipful, the Mayſters, and Wardens, of the companies of the Cittie of London, Iohn Fit Iohn, wiſheth long lyfe, continuall health, and proſperous felicitie.

 #####Body#####